Yak Ballz: Scifentology

 In 2006 he released Scifentology, a mixtape put out by Yak himself and Scifen clothing company which features cover art by Ewok One 5MH.
 Yak's lyrics became more introspective and the beats changed on Scifentology by relying more on rock and synthesized instrumentation.
 The mixtape started as an innocent idea and promotional tool to help cross-market Yak with the Scifen clothing brand, but it quickly became one of the most talked-about mixtapes of the year within the indie hip hop world in '06.

 Scifentology II

-January 2008, Yak released his sophomore effort, Scifentology II on FloSpot Records in conjunction with Scifen Clothing.
+In January 2008, Yak released his sophomore effort, Scifentology II on FloSpot Records in conjunction with Scifen Clothing.
 Scifentology II features production from the likes of Aesop Rock, the late Camu Tao, Mondee, Chapter 7, Adept, and Chris Maestro TCK.
 It also has guest appearances from Cage and Tame One.
 "Dirt Empire," a song produced by Aesop Rock, won the MTVu Best Freshman Video with over 40,000 views.

 In 2011, Yak released an extended play called Gas Galaxy, which was self-released in the fall.
 Yak has performed the title song in support of Cage's Depart From Me tour.